 The TOSBAC-1100D was developed and released in 1964 and has been used by KCG Rakuhoku School for computer education since 1970.The society recognizes it as "one of the earliest office computers and a valuable piece of equipment that enabled small and medium-sized companies to reduce costs and secure their business environment by setting rental prices low enough to make it easy for them to install.

-The KCG Group has preserved computers and other equipment used in education, training, and research for more than 50 years since its founding as the "KCG Archives," and has made them available to the general public.In 2008, the KCG Museum was accredited by the Information Processing Society of Japan as a "Distributed Computer Museum" for the first time in Japan.In order to pass on the technology that supported Japan's rapid economic growth to the next generation, TUAT is planning to develop the Kyoto Ekimae Campus into a "computer museum" that will be widely used as a place for research and education.
+The KCG Group has preserved computers and other equipment used in education, training, and research for more than 50 years since its founding as the "KCG Reference Library," which is open to the public.In 2008, the KCG Museum was accredited by the Information Processing Society of Japan as a "Distributed Computer Museum" for the first time in Japan.In order to pass on the technology that supported Japan's rapid economic growth to the next generation, TUAT is planning to develop the Kyoto Ekimae Campus into a "computer museum" that will be widely used as a place for research and education.

 TOSBAC-1100D